 Deadlines are subject to change, depending on Lawrence University’s academic calendar and policy/procedure changes.

-For current Lawrence students WITHOUT residential accommodations, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, which includes submitting all requested documentation and meeting with the Director of Accessibility Services, by April 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for the next school year.
+For current Lawrence students WITHOUT residential accommodations, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, which includes submitting ALL requested documentation and meeting with the Director of Accessibility Services, before April 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding accommodations for the next school year.

 Any request received AFTER the posted deadline(s) will be reviewed in the order it was received and after all requests submitted by the deadline have been reviewed and determined.
 If accommodation referrals are made to Res Ed, implementation will be based on availability, and the student’s request could be put on a wait list.